First published by Practical Law Company.

 - Transmission system utilisation rate.

 The EMRA annually publishes the electricity transmission tariff rates which apply to transmission system users and generation companies by way of a price list outlining the rates for the 14 different tariff regions.
 These regions are different to the 21 regions allocated to distribution licence holders.

-17. What are the authorization requirements to construct electricity distribution systems?
+17. What are the authorisation requirements to construct electricity distribution systems?

-Distribution activity is defined by the Electricity Market Law numbered 6446 (EML) as the distribution of electricity via transmission grids.
-Prior to privatisation, networks under 36 kV (defined as distribution systems), were the monopoly of TEİAŞ and only TEİAŞ was allowed to construct distribution systems.
+Distribution activity is defined by the Electricity Market Law No. 6446 (EML) as “distribution of electricity via transmission grids”.
+Prior to privatisation, networks under 36 kV (defined as distribution systems), were the monopoly of the Turkish Electricity Transmission Company (TEİAŞ) and only TEİAŞ was allowed to construct distribution systems.
 After privatisation, construction of distribution systems is still defined as one of the primary roles of TEİAŞ, the state-owned transmission company.
-However, a distribution licence holder may build new distribution facilities under 36 kV within its relevant licence area, provided it obtains permission from TEİAŞ and these new facilities are in line with the EMRA’s investment plan.
+However, a distribution licence holder may build new distribution facilities under 36 kV within its relevant licence area, provided it obtains permission from TEİAŞ and these new facilities are in line with the Energy Market Regulatory Authority’s (EMRA) investment plan.

 Construction of electricity distribution networks is subject to obtaining the necessary environmental licences and permits.
 An EIA report must be obtained for the proposed electricity distribution facilities from the Ministry of Environment and Urban Planning.
 Construction of distribution facilities is not permitted unless the EIA report is positive or the Ministry decides that an EIA is not required in the given circumstances.